carolinebzhang/csci1230-finalproject/README.md

 # vite
 npm install --save-dev vite

+# gui
-npm install --save three dat.gui (for gui use except i dont have gui yet) npm install --save-dev vite
+npm install three-dat.gui (for gui use except i dont have gui yet)

 # to build and run
 To build: